Educate & Inform

 You can take control of your survivorship with simple, early lymphedema detection – before it becomes chronic.

-The SOZO® Digital Health Platform is used to measure your L-Dex® score.
+The SOZO® device is used to measure your L-Dex® score.
 It looks like a scale, but it has places for you to put your hands and feet.
 You will not feel the SOZO test and it only takes 30 seconds* to complete.
+Your cancer care team uses your L-Dex score to help determine whether you have early lymphedema.
+If early lymphedema is identified, they will provide you with a personal treatment plan.

 You can take control of your survivorship with simple, early lymphedema detection – before it becomes chronic.